lennoxlotl/fedora-ansible/README.md

     - Do NOT run this file as `sudo` or `root`

 ## License
-This project is licensed under MIT
+This project is licensed under WTFPL